Regenerative Buildings: the future of building construction at

 Valletta City Gate by RPBW | Photography: Michel Denancé

-This hybrid one-day seminar (15th October) will introduce the concept of Regenerative Buildings to a wider non-technical audience and the results of the four-year Horizon 2020 funded project called , an acronym that stands for REthinking Sustainability TOwards a Regenerative Economy.
+This hybrid one-day seminar (15th October) will introduce the concept of Regenerative Buildings to a wider non-technical audience and the results of the four-year Horizon 2020 funded called , an acronym that stands for REthinking Sustainability TOwards a Regenerative Economy.

 Attendees will be introduced by Representatives to the current state-of-the-art researches about Regenerative buildings, exemplary case studies and the business case for health and wellbeing in real estate commercial development.

-Local experts we will also join the discussion presenting some ongoing projects, and case studies.
+Local experts we will also join the discussion presenting some ongoing , and case studies.
 After the presentation session RESTORE representative and local experts will join a round table where a gap analysis will be conducted to understand Malta's standpoint towards an ecological transition to a Regenerative Economy.

 As a result of the round-table seminar proceedings will be shared to decision-makers, NGOs, and the real estate stakeholders.